The role of unions

 - the Commission suspends or revokes the permit.

-To find out more about right-of-entry permits, go to Entry Permits - the Commission .
+To find out more about right-of-entry permits, go to Fair Work Commission – Entry permits .

 Permit holders entering a workplace must give written notice at least 24 hours and less than 14 days before their visit.